 Hiking to the Tip– Get your obligatory Instagram shot at the northernmost point of Australia.
 Tag Affinity on Instagram or FB if you do!
 Low tide provides best access so you can stroll along the beach.
 It is about a 40 min drive from Bamaga to reach the starting point.

-Camping at Punsand Bay– A great base for a camping or adventure trip.
+Camping at Punsand Bay– Above all, a great base for a camping or adventure trip.
 Punsand Bay is situated 5kms west of the tip of Cape York and is the northern most address in Australia.
-This campsite provides easy access to local watering holes, 4WD tracks, fishing charters and Island tours.
-Punsand Bay gets great reviews!
+Also, this campsite provides easy access to local watering holes, 4WD tracks, fishing charters and Island tours.
+So, it’s no question why Punsand Bay gets great reviews!

-Old Telegraph Track– For those who are adventurous and brave enough to tackle some 4WD’ing.
-The Old Telegraph track is the spot to do it!
-It has a number of obstacles and difficulty levels to really sort the women from the girls!
+Old Telegraph Track – So, for those who are adventurous and brave enough to tackle some 4WD’ing, the Old Telegraph track is the spot to do it!
+In short, it has a number of obstacles and difficulty levels to really sort the women from the girls!
 It is an 82km track which can be done in a day trip or overnight.
-Make sure you have the right gear, have a reliable vehicle and travel in a group!
+But, make sure you have the right gear, have a reliable vehicle and travel in a group!
 If you are venturing with the one vehicle, try joining a fleet.
 There are plenty of options out there to make sure you make it to the end in one piece.

-Have you recently been up in the Cape or have recommendations on things to do in the Cape?
-Please message us today at email@example.com !
+So, have you recently been up in the Torres and Cape region, or have recommendations on things to do in the Cape?
+Message us today at firstname.lastname@example.org !